Report categories

 As 1., just not published as actual reports.
 Often short, often with a short dead line.

-Communication og already published research, including peer-reviewed research, meeting appendices and other things which do not fall under the definitions of 1., 2 and 3.
+Communication of already published research, including peer-reviewed research.
 In order to be published in this category, reports must have a significant public interest, either for clearly defined target groups or for the general public.

-Please note that all reports must be quality-assured, as a minimum, corresponding to the procedures in Tech's quality management system for public-sector consultancy.
+Please note that all reports must be quality assured in accordance with Tech's quality management system for science-based advice.

 It must be stated on the cover of the report to which category the report belongs and the report category in question must be described in or near the colophon.
 Apart from that, the report categories do not give rise to any new formal requirements.